Automating the End-to-End Process of Accounts Payable | 14 Tips

 List the main suppliers with whom you place purchase orders and vendors who consider you a large customer, then let them know what’s going to happen.
 Some AP automation softwares let you set up a vendor access portal so they can update their details and follow the status of invoices.

-9. Choose the right automation software
+10. Choose the right automation software

 It’s true.
 There are a lot of document processing automation software options on the market.
 It’s important that you choose the one that meets your specific business needs and automation goals.

-You should consider the processes you want to automate, cost, features, and whether it’ll integrate with your existing tech stack.
+You should consider the processes you want to automate, cost, features, and whether it’ll integrate with your existing finance tech stack.
 Scalability of the software is also a factor so it’ll scale and grow as your company grows.

-10. Centralize AP data
+11. Centralize AP data

 Still working with mountains of paper?
 Over stuffed filing cabinets?
 Countless spreadsheets?